Cat and Kitten Crafts for Kids

 How to Make Hanging Around Paper Plate Cat:

-1. Print out the Patterns for the eyes, nose, tongue, and front legs and the Patterns for the Tail and Back Legs on to card stock and cut them out.
-(Printing Problems?)
+1. Print out the patterns for the eyes, nose, tongue, and front legs and the tail and back legs pattern to card stock and cut them out.

-2. Print out the Cat Head Pattern (Printing Problems?and use it as a template to cut the shape from two paper plates.
+2. Print out the cat head pattern and use it as a template to cut the shape from two paper plates.
 Trace the pattern onto the top of one paper plate and the bottom of another.
 Glue the two paper plates together (top to top) to make the face.
 You should have a small opening for the mouth.

 3. Cut the tongue and nose from pink paper or color them pink and glue them to the face.
 Draw in the whiskers.
 Cut out the eyes and glue them on the face or draw the eyes with a marker.